 To learn more about this topic, read the related Structural Fire Engineering topic brief or the recent article in The Structural Engineer, “Developments in structural fire protection design – a US perspective” (subscription required).

 Kevin LaMalva is a registered fire protection engineer and civil engineer with Simpson Gumpertz & Heger (SGH).
 He chairs the American Society of Civil Engineers’ Structural Engineering Institute (ASCE/SEI) Fire Protection Committee, and is member to numerous industry committees that conduct research and develop standards for structural fire safety.
 As co-author of the new Appendix E section in ASCE/SEI 7 (Minimum Design Loads and Associated Criteria for Buildings and Other Structures) and editor of the prospective ASCE/SEI Manual of Practice (Structural Fire Engineering), Kevin provides contemporary insight on this important subject.
-He was named an ENR Newsmaker for his efforts to advance the practice of performance-based structural fire engineering.
+He was named an ENR Newsmaker for his efforts to advance the practice of performance-based structural fire engineering and will lead a team providing guidance on these practices as part of a Charles Pankow Foundation grant.